Jurassic Lake Lodge - Argentina

 Getting to the Lodge:

+1.)
 You’ll fly to Ezeiza International Airport (EZE) in Buenos Aires, Argentina.
 After you clear customs, you’ll take a ground transfer to Jorge Newbery Airport (AEP) for your connecting flight to El Calafate.
-The ground transfer runs $30.00 to $50.00 USD per person.
+The ground transfer runs from $30 to $50 USD per person.
 Traffic can be horrible, so give yourself four hours to transfer from the international airport to the domestic airport in Buenos Aires.
 From the domestic airport, you'll take a 2-hour and 15-minute connecting flight to El Calafate.

+2.)
 A hotel night is required in El Calafate and is not included in the package.
 A lodge representative will drive you from the airport to your selected hotel.
 A list of recommended hotels is included in our confirmation packet.
-In the morning, at about 7:30 a.m., a Lodge representative will pick you up from your hotel and the rest of the group in a 4WD pickup truck, typically a Toyota Hilux, for the six to seven-hour drive to the Lodge.
-(There is no longer a charter flight available to the Lodge.
-All transfers from El Calafate to the Lodge are now by vehicle.)

-Domestic Flight Carry-On Restrictions: Fishing equipment (rods, reels, lines, flies, etc.) are prohibited in carry-on baggage and must be checked-in on all domestic flights within Argentina.
+Domestic Flight Carry-On Restrictions: Fishing equipment (rods, reels, lines, flies, etc.) is prohibited for carry-on baggage and must be checked-in on all domestic flights within Argentina.

 7-nights and 6.5-days guided fishing